Top 8 Internet Safety Rules That You Should Adopt

 2. Online Only – Internet Safety Rules

 You should never readily meet someone you’ve been conversing with online.
-As you never quite know whom you’re talking to.
+You always need to find out whom you’re talking to.
 They may have evil intentions set upon you.
-Even if they present themselves as a specific kind of person, there may not be any natural way of confirming their genuinity if you’re unable to see them.
+Even if they present themselves as a specific kind of person, there may not be any natural way of confirming their genuineness if you cannot see them.
 This is especially true for children who like to surf the web.
-If you feel compelled to meet someone online for children surfers, then it’s imperative you are accompanied by a full-grown adult, preferable one of your parents.
+If you feel compelled to meet someone online for children surfers, you must be accompanied by a full-grown adult, preferably one of your parents.

 3. Careful What You Post

-Make sure you think before you write anything down in emails, chat rooms, and instant messages.
+Ensure you think before writing anything down in emails, chat rooms, and instant messages.
 Nothing you do while online is 100% secure.
-If you at any time send provocative photos, personal information, or confidential data to a friend, it’s very much a possibility that you could find this data somewhere on the internet.
+Suppose you at any time send provocative photos, personal information, or confidential data to a friend.
+In that case, you could find this data somewhere on the internet.
 This is especially true if you fall out with the person.

 4. Keep Your Systems Up-To-Date

-When we use the term system, we refer to your operating system and the software installed on it.
+When we use the term system, we refer to your operating system and the installed software.
 This may include third-party applications, internet security software, and more.
-At times, you may be required to make certain moderations to your software by adding an update.
+Sometimes, you may be required to modify your software by adding an update.
 For example, Apple Mac constantly updates its operating system with new versions available for update, providing you with a legitimate Mac OS copy.
-Windows are also doing something similar with Windows 10, as they release new versions of it.
+Windows is also doing something similar to Windows 10 as it releases new versions.

-If you decide not to update, then you leave your system susceptible to attack.
-So why not put yourself in the best possible position by regularly updating all your programs.
-In addition, if you have any redundant applications on your system, then it’s probably best you removed them, as they serve no purpose other than to use up vital Windows resources.
+If you decide not to update, you leave your system susceptible to attack.
+So why not put yourself in the best possible position by regularly updating all your programs?
+In addition, if you have any redundant applications on your system, you should remove them, as they serve no purpose other than to use up vital Windows resources.

 5. Don’t Open Attachments in Unsolicited Emails

 This goes without saying.
-If you are unaware of the sender or have doubts about the credibility or validity of the person who sent the email, it’s probably best to erase it.
-If the initial email were necessary, then they would no doubt send you another email.
-Before you click on any of the links you see while surfing the web, it’s probably best you had internet security software installed first.
-Very similar to your Trojan horse virus, cybercriminals use attachments within emails as a viable method of gaining access to your computer.
+If you are unaware of the sender or have doubts about the credibility or validity of the person who sent the email, it’s best to erase it.
+If the initial email were necessary, they would no doubt send you another email.
+Before you click on any of the links you see while surfing the web, it’s best to install internet security software first.
+Like your Trojan horse virus, cybercriminals use attachments within emails as a viable method of gaining access to your computer.

 6. The Dangers of Downloading – Internet Safety Rules

 When you download anything from the internet, clicking on an ad positioned in a popup window can often result in the many problems end-users experience on their systems.
-So never download browser plug-ins or ActiveX from any website you know every little about.
+So, only download browser plug-ins or ActiveX from websites you know very little about.

 7. Use a Low-Limit Credit Card

-When you go with a credit card with a low credit limit, you essentially protect yourself while shopping.
+When you use a credit card with a low credit limit, you protect yourself while shopping.
 There have been many advancements in payment security, but despite this, the most effective way of protecting your money is not to make it accessible.
 This is made possible by a low-limit credit card.
-In addition, such cards limit the amount of money that can be lost or sold.
-Thus, despite the reality of being a victim of fraud, you will never have to worry about losing any more than $600, at the very most.
+In addition, such cards limit the amount of money lost or sold.
+Thus, despite the reality of being a victim of fraud, you will never have to worry about losing any more than $600 at the very most.

 Check out: Does A Small Business Need Cybersecurity?

-It’s best practice to never share photos online with individuals you are unfamiliar with.
-Likewise, be sure not to share provocative photos of yourself, especially with people who are not your friend.
-Once they get out onto the internet, it can be next to impossible to control.
+It’s best practice to keep photos private from unfamiliar individuals.
+Likewise, be sure not to share provocative photos of yourself, especially with people who are not your friends.
+Once they enter the internet, it can be impossible to control.

-Depending on your age and level of experience, if you’re a child surfing the internet and someone shows interest in what you look like, asking for a picture, then you should be very wary.
-Its best practice to consult an adult, which so often is one’s parents.
+Depending on your age and experience level, if you’re a child surfing the internet and someone shows interest in what you look like, asking for a picture, you should be very wary.
+It’s best practice to consult an adult, who so often is one’s parents.

 Most Popular